Old Fashioned Apple Crisp

-- Ice cream
+- Ice cream and caramel sauce

 - Cut the butter into small pieces.
 Using a pastry blender, two forks, or just your hands, cut and press the butter pieces into the oat-flour mixture, working until the entire mixture is crumbly and mostly pea-sized pieces of butter remain.

-- Spread the topping evenly over the apples, then transfer to the oven and bake for 45-50 minutes.
+- Spread the topping evenly over the apples, then transfer to the oven and bake for 40-50 minutes.
 The topping should be golden brown and the apples should give way easily when pierced with a fork.

 - Serve warm, with vanilla ice cream and caramel sauce if desired.